linkel/nand2tetris/08/README.md

 You can see that the VM commands label, goto label, and if-goto label will have something to do with this branching.
 We will express these commands using the branching logic of the assembly language.

+## Labeling

+Here, the function labels will all be in the format (function_name$label) so that they're unique.

+This means I should save what function scope I'm in since if there's a need to jump to a label there, I need that function name, right?

+## Other Notes

+Seems like all the folders now in Proj 8 have Sys.vm files that will create a Sys.init function.
+So in this implementation of the VM translator, I can always just commit to expecting that it exists given that the bootstrapper code will always call it.
+Meaning my previous proj 7 stuff won't have Sys.init and that program isn't compatible (unless I do something with an argument or using it only if it exists).